 A serving bowl filled with the orzo pasta salad with lemons and grapes set around it.

-I’ve been making this light, breezy, and beautiful Orzo, Grape, Feta Salad going on 7 years now and I love it just as much today as the first time I made it.
+I’ve been making this light, breezy, and beautiful Orzo Grape Feta Salad for ages and I love it just as much today as the first time I made it.
 It is delicious year round but I especially love it in the summer and serve it with pretty much anything that comes off our grill.

 Cooked orzo is cooled and combined with baby spinach, red grapes, toasted walnuts, and crumbled feta and the whole thing is tossed with a simple balsamic dressing.
 This texture and flavor combo has me craving this orzo spinach salad on a regular basis.